 This article is authored by Kimberly Chulis, who is the Director, Business Analytics Certificate at The University of Chicago Graham School.
 She is an Applied Advanced Analytics leader with 20+ years of applied analytics experience at Fortune 100 companies and high tech firms, along with being an educator for institutions such as Purdue University and Northwestern University.
-In her current capacity, she is also an instructor to students of the Postgraduate Program in Data Science & Machine Learning (PGPDM).
+In her current capacity, she is also an instructor to the students of the Postgraduate Program in Data Science & Machine Learning (PGPDM).

 The advent of Artificial Intelligence, or AI as it is more commonly called, has been accompanied to a large extent by high-profile prediction of pessimism and doom.
 We read that the age of automation will mean that no worker will be safe from replacement by a machine and that the robots are coming for our jobs.
 There are even survival guides that warn us that we must start putting strategies in place to profit rather than perish when the inevitable happens.
 We hear from tech moguls such as Elon Musk, who publically critiques AI and warns government officials that AI poses a greater disruptive risk to the world than a North Korean nuclear attack.